The information below should answer most of your questions. Feel free to reach out to Rowan if you have other questions we haven’t thought of!

 Angels…usually something white…but not necessarily.
 I’ve seen white dresses, a nightgown, white pants and a t-shirt…anything really or could simply be a piece of cloth with a slit cut in the middle for the head and tie something around the waist.
 A piece of garland or tinsel around the head for a halo…wings if you want them…and ta da…an angel.

 Shepherds…light layers.
 These folks worked outside.
 Could be a bathrobe, the basic cloth with a slit for the head and usually some sort of headgear…how ‘bout a pillowcase secured with a headband or one of Dad’s old ties.
 Use a scarf.
-Hang a sign around your neck that says shepherd.
-Whatever.
+Find a nice stick on a walk in the woods to serve as your staff.

-Magi…something regal…great time to try the BK veggie burger and get yourself a crown.
+Magi…something regal.
 A deep color, shiny fabric, beads and gold.
 A cape…fur…a chance to get your bling on.
+Maybe you want something to hold that represents a gift of frankincense, gold or myrrh.

 Looking forward to sharing in this fun UCM tradition with you,